UnitedSapiens/UnitedSapiens/README.md

 <br />

-# :dizzy: :milky_way: :sun_with_face: :high_brightness: :calendar:  &nbsp; The Zodiac Program
+# :sun_with_face:&nbsp; The Zodiac Program

-<p align="justify">The world has become quite chaotic and complex in the last few decades, hyperconnected and fast-changing, yet with a total “bad vibe".
-After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; WE ARE ALL HOMO SAPIENS, A SINGLE SPECIES OF A SINGLE PEOPLE.</p>
+<p align="justify">The Project Management Institute ([www.pmi.org](https://www.pmi.org/)) defines a program as a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually.
+Programs may contain elements of work outside of the scope of the discrete projects in the program.
+The Zodiac Program is a set of projects that I stated last March and intend to complete in one year.</p>

-- ♈︎ :aries: Project Aries: March 21 – April 19 &nbsp; &nbsp; :ok: &nbsp; &nbsp; :heavy_check_mark:
+- :aries: Project Aries: March 21 – April 19 &nbsp; &nbsp; :heavy_check_mark:
-- ♉︎ :taurus: Project Taurus: April 20 – May 20 &nbsp; &nbsp; :white_check_mark:
+- :taurus: Project Taurus: April 20 – May 20
-- ♊︎ :gemini: Project Gemini: May 21 – June 21
+- :gemini: Project Gemini: May 21 – June 21
-- ♋︎ :cancer: Project Cancer: June 22 – July 22
+- :cancer: Project Cancer: June 22 – July 22
-- ♌︎ :leo: Project Leo: July 23 – August 22
+- :leo: Project Leo: July 23 – August 22
-- ♍︎ :virgo: Project Virgo: August 23 – September 22
+- :virgo: Project Virgo: August 23 – September 22
-- ♎︎ :libra: Project Libra: September 23 – October 22
+- :libra: Project Libra: September 23 – October 22
-- ♏︎ :scorpius: Project Scorpio: October 23 – November 22
+- :scorpius: Project Scorpio: October 23 – November 22
-- ♐︎ :sagittarius: Project Sagittarius: November 23 – December 21
+- :sagittarius: Project Sagittarius: November 23 – December 21
-- ♑︎ :capricorn: Project Capricorn: December 22 – January 19
+- :capricorn: Project Capricorn: December 22 – January 19
-- ♒︎ :aquarius: Project Aquarius: January 20 – February 18
+- :aquarius: Project Aquarius: January 20 – February 18
-- ♓︎ :pisces: Project Pisces: February 19 – March 20
+- :pisces: Project Pisces: February 19 – March 20
 <br /><br />